egraha11/egraha11/README.md

 - 👋 Hi, I’m Evan Graham
-- 👀 I’m interested in machine learning, forecasting and statstics
+- 👀 I’m interested in machine learning, forecasting and statistics
 - 📫 You can reach me at egraha11@kent.edu

 <!---